A Review of Searches for Evidence of Tachyons

 Following their 1985 paper suggesting that some neutrinos might be tachyons Chodos and his colleagues Kostelecky, Potting, and Gates considered in 1992 a most surprising experimental test of this possibility.~\citep{Chodos1992}.
 Consider, for example, the following two energetically forbidden examples of beta decay:

 where the numbers in parenthesis indicate the deficit in energy preventing the decay from occurring.
-Chodos and colleagues realized that if the electron neutrino emitted in beta decay is a tachyon then its total energy $E$ could be negative in some reference frames, and thereby permit the two energetically forbidden decays if the energy of the tachyonic neutrino or antineutrino was sufficiently negative, e.g. more negative than -1.8 MeV for reaction 1.
-The idea can be easily seen using the Lorentz Transformation for the neutrino energy in going from the lab frame (E) to the CM frame (E'):
+Chodos and colleagues realized that if the electron neutrino emitted in beta decay is a tachyon then its total energy $E$ could be negative in some reference frames, and thereby permit the two energetically forbidden decays if the energy of the tachyonic neutrino or antineutrino was sufficiently negative, e.g. more negative than -1.8 MeV for reaction 2.
+Tachyons, of course, just like photons, have no rest frame.
+Thus, it is not possible to do a Lorentz Transformation (LT) from the lab frame to the tachyon rest frame.
+One can, however, do a LT of the tachyon neutrino energy in going from the lab frame (E) to the rapidly moving proton rest frame (E'):